 - The conclusion of A Cruel God Reigns.
 It's not really clear whether Jeremy and Ian become a couple, or where their relationship will go from there.

 - Inception ends with Cobb returning home to his children after a successful heist.
 Just to be sure, he spins his totem top one more time (certain objects could act as reality checks to help the owner tell if he was dreaming or not; for Cobb, if the top eventually falls over, he's in real life), but runs off to see his kids before it stops.
 The screen cuts to black before the audience knows as well, leaving it up in the air if Cobb is still dreaming or not.
+Even though, according to most viewers, seeing as the top was his wife's totem, his wedding ring is his totem.
+If that theory can be trusted, then every time that he was wearing his ring, he was asleep (because in the dream world his projection of his wife was alive), and every time he wasn't he was awake.
+In the final scene, he isn't wearing it.
+Therefore, if this theory is true, then he was awake and with his children at the end of the film.

 - Before Sunrise: The film ends with Jesse and Celine promising to meet again in six months, with no way of getting in contact before then.
 Not until the sequel (nine years later) do viewers find out what happened next: they never made the meet.